 - 2.1.
-If a Motion of No Confidence is passed, subject to the procedures set out in this Bye-Law, and is not successfully appealed, then the Member subject to the Motion is immediately dismissed from the specified elected office. - 2.2.
+If a Motion of No Confidence is passed, subject to the procedures set out in this Bye-Law, and is not successfully appealed, then the Member subject to the Motion is dismissed from the specified elected office. - 2.2.
 A person dismissed from an elected office under this Bye-Law may not be elected to or hold that office again. - 2.3.
 Dismissal from a given elected office under this Bye-Law does not in any way prejudice the Member's rights to engage with the Union in other ways or hold elected offices apart from those relevant to the successful motion. - 2.4.
-Union Council may remove this disqualification. - 3.
+Union Council may remove the disqualification set out in Clause 2.2. - 3.
 No Motion of Censure may lie against a person already censured for the same conduct in the same elected office. - 4.
 The principles outlined in this Section shall not apply to members of the Board of Trustees in their role as Trustees.
-Removal of Trustees is outlined in Section B of these Bye Laws.
+Removal of Trustees is outlined in Bye-Law B.